Angola at the 2020 Summer Olympics

 Angola competed at the 2020 Summer Olympics in Tokyo.
 Originally scheduled to take place from 24 July to 9 August 2020, the Games were postponed to 23 July to 8 August 2021, because of the COVID-19 pandemic.
 It was the nation's tenth appearance at the Summer Olympics, having appeared in every Games since 1980 with the exception of the 1984 Summer Olympics in Los Angeles, when it was part of the Soviet boycott.

 Competitors

-The following is the list of number of competitors in the Games.
+The following is the list of number of competitors in the Games and selected biographies.
 Note that reserves in handball are not counted:

 Athletics

 Angola received a universality slot from the World Athletics to send a male athlete to the Olympics.